Click here to go to the Homemove site to bid for your new home!

 The Council is a member of the Sussex Homemove scheme, which is a partnership of 11 authorities in East and West Sussex who are operating Choice-Based Lettings (CBL).
 However, Affinity Sutton continues to run the Common Housing Register for us.

-How to apply for social housing in Mid Sussex (pdf, 638kb)
+How to apply for social housing in Mid Sussex (pdf, 638kb) - this leaflet is currently being amended.

 Our Housing Allocation Scheme from 1st April 2013 (pdf, 396kb)